ferrufinob/StudyNook-backend/README.md

 - [ ] ability to edit a flashcard
 - [ ] dark mode
 - [ ] user model
+- [ ] display and update card count in deck view page any time a new flashcard is added.

 ## Contributing